 India offers a wide range of fruits.
 Good Chinese food as well as American-style fast food can also be found in major tourist cities.

 India offers an incredibly wide range of accommodations.
 Heritage properties (former Raj guesthouses, royal palaces and forts), modern hotels, boutique guesthouses and homestays are all available there.

 In some states of India, government tax between 10 to 12.5% is charged by the hotels on your final bill.
 Some hotels also add an additional service tax.

-WIFI for varied prices are offered in most of the hotels where business centers with PCs is also accessible.
+Wi-Fi at varied prices is offered in most of the hotels where business centers with PCs are also accessible.

 Hotel standard voltage is 230-240V.
 Indian sockets request round 3-pin plugs so better to bring along an international converter kit with a set of adapter plugs to make sure the use and charge of your various electrical appliances.

-All the hotels we arrange are assessed and handpicked according to both facilities and service to make you have a comfort stay during your trip.
+All the hotels we arrange are assessed and handpicked according to both facilities and service to make you have a comfortble stay during your trip.
 Your budget and taste will be fully respected.